mauriziocescon/angularjs-lazy-loading/README.md

-Demo of angular 1.x lazy loading components
+Demo of angular 1.x lazy loading components, Typescript, ES2017
 =========

 ## How to build the app